Master Weaver: Maximo Laura’s Award-Wining Tapestries

 by Musuk Nolte for Hand/Eye Magazine

 His independent weaving practice began in the 1980s, when he sold his work to pay for his studies in literature in Lima.
 Eventually, literature faded into the background and the nuances, meanings and ideas inherent in the textiles became his focus.

 His creative process is continuous, intense and vital – so much so that he has to be calm and at peace so that his visions can come to life.
 He is constantly taking notes that mix drawings, words, and feelings with the potential to be the starting point of a new tapestry.
 “Tapestry-making requires a progressive, slow and irreversible system of work that allows for the miniscule, patient and intimate meeting of technical and visual solutions, leading to the opening of an infinite repertoire of possibility subjected to the communicative intentionality of the work.
-I try to surrender to the limitations of the materials and to the requirements of the act of creation, under the light of an obsessive taste that will, in the end, reflect a cultural and textile connotation that is typically Peruvian,” affirms Maximo Laura in his artist’s statement.

 His work is a woven symbiosis of ancient Andean textiles, international influences, and something deeply personal.
 It’s art.

 In a culture with a spectacular, centuries-old tradition of textile production, the tapestries of Maestro Máximo Laura stand out from the rest.
 Máximo Laura’s …